.

 Previous Chapter 29.A : Samuel the letter carrier

-Arthur Wesley Brush was my grandfather, though he died before I was borm.
-He was born on 25th September 1884 in ??, the son of Arthur Wallis Brush and Emily nee Pleming.
-He was one of four children.
-His siblings are considered below.
+Arthur Wesley Brush was my grandfather, though he died before I was born.
+He was born on 6th November 1884 at 190a Holloway Road, in Highbury ( a north London suburb), the son of Arthur Wallis Brush and Emily nee Pleming.
+This was the family home, a little shop which his father had bought or rented around the time of his marriage.
 The choice of Wesley as his middle name reflects his parent's commitment to Methodism - his father was a Methodist local preacher.
 As far as I can tell he was usually known as Wesley rather than as Arthur.
-His father is considered in chapter 29.D, the Pleming family in section 34
+His father is considered in chapter 29.D and the Pleming family in section 34.
+He was one of four children.
+His siblings Elsie Louise, George Douglas and Herbert Stanley are considered below.

-Arthur Wesley was baptised at Highbury Wesleyan Methodist Chapel in 1885 -sometime on or before May 27th..
+Arthur Wesley was baptised at Highbury Wesleyan Methodist Chapel in 1885 - sometime on or before May 27th.
 Unusually the actual date is not shown.
-(Ancestry indexes the register entry as Bursh) The minister by whom the baptism was solemnized seems to have been Joseph Bush - for a moment I thought we had found another Brush https://www.ourfamtree.org/records/ministers.php/England/Middlesex/London%2C-Highbury-Methodist-Church.
+(Ancestry indexes the register entry as Bursh) The minister by whom the baptism was solemnized seems to have been Joseph Bush - for a moment I thought we had found another Brush.

 Emily with infant son Arthur Wesley in 1885/6

-They were still at 190a Holloway Road at the 1891 census.
-Arthur Wesley and 4 year old Elsie Louise both listed as scholars.
+The family was still at 190a Holloway Road at the 1891 census.
+Arthur Wesley and 4 year old Elsie Louise were both listed as scholars.
 And the family had a domestic servant, 15 year old Nelly McMahon.
 If the numbering has not changed, the site is now part of the London Metropolitan University Building.
 In 1892 it seems that Emily's sister - Wesley's aunt - Marie Louise Pleming was also living with them before her marriage to John Cory.

 By 1911 they had moved to 'The Shrubbery', Gordon Road, Hornsey - now no longer there since it was demolished and the whole area redeveloped many years later.
 According to the 1911 census the house had 7 rooms.
 That the family lived in a house called the Shrubbery has special echoes for me.
 Throughout my time at secondary school, in the late nineteen sixties and early seventies, I was known as 'Shrub' - it being an anagram of Brush.
 Was the same name game played 60 years earlier?